NCATSTranslator/Ordering-Organizing/ScoringDefinitions.md

 **Synonyms:** Recency

 **Definition:** The **Recency Factor** considers the number of supporting publications for a given result and the year of publication for the oldest supporting publication: these two values are combined into a sigmoid function to produce a value for recency of a given result.
-The Recency Factor is represented as a floating number between 0 and 1, where a recency factor near 1 indicates that a drug has very recent publication support.
+The Recency Factor is represented as [0,1], where a recency factor near 1 indicates that a drug has very recent publication support.

 ### Molecular Similarity Factor

 **Synonyms:** Molecular Similarity

 **Definition:** The **Molecular Similarity Factor** compares the chemical structure of a predicted drug treatment with that of established treatments, as asserted by curated knowledge sources.
 The Molecular Similarity Factor is calculated using a cheminformatics algorithm that applies a Jaccard coefficient to assess the pairwise similarity between two molecules.
-The factor is represented as a floating number between 0 and 1, where a molecular similarity factor of 1 indicates that two molecules are structurally identical.
+The factor is represented as [0,1], where a molecular similarity factor of 1 indicates that two molecules are structurally identical.

 ### FDA Approval Status